jdmonin/JSettlers2/doc/Readme.developer.md

 If `jsettlers.bots.botgames.total` != 0 (including < 0), at any time the client
 can create a new game, join but not sit down at a seat, and start that game as bots-only using the debug command `*STARTBOTGAME* [maxBots]` to test the bots with any given combination of game options and scenarios.
+(Only the `debug` user can run debug commands on standalone servers.
+To enable the debug user, start the server with `-Djsettlers.allow.debug=Y` .)

 For robustness testing, the `SOCRobotClient.debugRandomPause` flag can be enabled by editing its declaration to inject random delays into handling messages and